-- 26. To the extent possible, a request for information pursuant to Section Four should be made in writing, and addressed to the relevant contact person(s) (see Annex A).
-A request should generally specify the following: - (i) the information sought by the Requesting Authority; - (ii) a general description of the matter which is the subject of the request and the purpose for which the information is sought; and - (iii) the desired time period for reply and, where appropriate, the urgency thereof.
+- 25. To the extent possible, a request for information pursuant to Section Four should be made in writing, and addressed to the relevant contact person(s) in AppendixA.
+A request should generally specify the following: - A. The information sought by the Requesting Authority;

-27. In Emergency Situations, the Authorities will endeavour to notify each other of the Emergency Situation and communicate information to each other as would be appropriate in the particular circumstances, taking into account all relevant factors, including the status of efforts to address the Emergency Situation.
+- B. A general description of the matter which is the subject of the request and the purpose for which the information is sought; and - C. The desired time period for reply and, where appropriate, the urgency thereof. - 26.
+In Emergency Situations, the Authorities will endeavor to notify each other of the Emergency Situation and communicate information to the other as would be appropriate in the particular circumstances, taking into account all relevant factors, including the status of efforts to address the Emergency Situation.
 During Emergency Situations, requests for information may be made in any form, including orally, provided such communication is confirmed subsequently in writing.
-The Authorities will endeavour to provide information as quickly as possible during Emergency Situations.
+The Authorities will endeavor to provide information as quickly as possible during Emergency Situations.